tinyvision-ai-inc/tinyclunx33_public/RTL/README.md

 The USB driver is only implemented on top of [Zephyr](https://tinyclunx33.tinyvision.ai/md_zephyr.html).

+After performing the optional LiteX build steps at the top:

 ```
 # Build the library matching the LiteX SoC configuration